The-EleetCoder/100xDevs-FullStack-Cohort/week_04/week_4.2/README.md

 5. `Selective DOM Manipulation:`
 Only the elements that have changed are manipulated in the actual DOM.
 This process is more efficient than a naive approach of clearing and re-rendering the entire DOM.

+By employing a Virtual DOM, React optimizes the process of updating the actual DOM, leading to better performance and a smoother user experience.
+This mechanism is a key feature of React and contributes to its popularity for building dynamic and responsive web applications.

+## Starting with React
+By abstracting away the complexities of DOM manipulation, React provides a more efficient and maintainable way to handle state changes, updates, and dynamic rendering.
+The transition to React promises not only a cleaner and more organized code structure but also a streamlined approach to building interactive web applications.
+Let's delve into React's features and explore how it revolutionizes frontend development, simplifying the implementation of functionalities like updating Todos and managing state seamlessly.